roots/trellis/README.md

 Example `Vagrantfile` for Windows can be found [here](https://gist.github.com/starise/e90d981b5f9e1e39f632/a4b7819b3663c5d34e7c8a2ce4556b50771073e8).
 There may also be issues with permissions/UAC and symlinks.
 See this [comment](https://github.com/roots/bedrock-ansible/issues/8#issuecomment-43346116).

 ## Installation

 1. Download/fork/clone this repo to your local machine.
-2. Download/fork/clone [Bedrock](https://github.com/roots/bedrock) or have an existing Bedrock-based site ready
+2. Download/fork/clone [Bedrock](https://github.com/roots/bedrock) or have an existing Bedrock-based site ready.

 You should now have the following directories at the same level somewhere: